-The ICT Department aims to promote broad computer literacy, give pupils skills that they will use in computer-based projects in other subjects, provide an introduction to some principles of computer science, and give students exposure to interesting specialty applications.
+The IT & Computer Science Department aims to promote broad computer literacy, give pupils skills that they will use in computer-based projects in other subjects, provide an introduction to some principles of computer science, and give students exposure to interesting specialty applications.

-ICT is taught as a separate subject in Years 8 and 9 and across the curriculum in Year 10 and Pre-IB.
-There is one ICT teacher who teaches all Year 8 and 9 classes.
-In Year 10 and pre-IB, ICT is taught by the subject teachers with focus upon the use of ICT in that particular subject area and in the wider working world.
-All lessons are taught in a fully equipped ICT lab with interactive whiteboard.
+IT is taught as a separate subject in Years 8 and 9 and across the curriculum in Year 10, and 11, and Pre-IB.
+There is one IT teacher who teaches all Year 8 and 9 classes.
+In Year 10 and pre-IB, IT is taught by the subject teachers with focus upon the use of IT in that particular subject area and in the wider working world.
+All lessons are taught in a fully equipped IT lab with interactive whiteboard.